gada1982/CarND-Advanced-Lane-Lines/README.md

 The videos `challenge_video.mp4` and `harder_challenge.mp4` are extra (and optional) challenges but these don't have to be used to pass the project review.

 # 11. Conclusion
-The most challenging part of the project was to try different approaches for defining binary mask which works properly.
+The most challenging part of the project was to try different approaches for defining a binary mask which works properly.
 Different tries have been made.
 - Color spaces (RGB, HSV, HLS)
 - Magnitude of the gradients
 - Direction of the gradients
 - Sobel gradients
-- And different combinations of the mentioned methods
+- Different combinations of the mentioned methods

-A big improvement was possible by averaging over various frames from the video (15 taken).
+A big improvement was possible by averaging lane line polynoms over various frames from the video (15 taken).

-The choosen solution works well on the mandatory `project_video.mp4` but not at all at the optional videos `challenge_video.mp4` and `harder_challenge.mp4`.
+The choosen solution works well for the mandatory video `project_video.mp4` but not at all for the optional videos `challenge_video.mp4` and `harder_challenge.mp4`.

 Futher work has to be invested to get the optional part working in a satisfying way.